 - OU IT will NEVER ask for your log in information via email.

-- Do not respond to e-mails requesting personal information.
-Financial institutions will never ask for your information through e-mail.
-If you receive an e-mail from your financial institution, call or visit their website through your browser, but do not click on the link within the email.
+- Financial institutions will NEVER ask for your information through email.
+If you receive an email from them soliciting information, call them directly or visit their website through your browser (do not click any links in the email).

-- Utilize free downloadable phishing filters, which can help recognize whether or not you are visiting a legitimate website.
+- Use free, downloadable phishing filters, which can help recognize whether or not you are visiting a legitimate website.

-- Change your password immediately if you have accidentally responded to one of these messages with your personal information.
+- Change your password immediately if you have accidentally responded to a phishing email.
 You can change your OUNet ID password by visiting account.ou.edu – and see when it was last changed.